KentenRoth/100DaysOfCode/README.md

 Today went a lot better than the last two days.
 I didn't get as far as I wanted, but I am happy with what I did get done today.
 I should have the house to myself tomorrow afternoon for a while so I should be able to get in a little more coding that I normally would.
 I'm excited to learn more about promises and getting the pieces together on how to deploy a node app.

 ---

+Day 14

+Finished off the weather app that was in the course I am doing.
+I have moved on to now learning express and how to get everything running outside of the terminal.
+I want to do more with the weather app and try some things out.
+I think I will start working on some sort of project that will be like the weather app with more features so I can practice making api calls and using promises.
+I also, might upload that to this github repo also.
+Not sure how I want to do it for sure.

+---